Portadown: Promotion one step closer as home win sets up Carrick Rangers play-off

 The Ports, with history of struggling to protect leads this season, appeared set up for another uncomfortable closing stage.

-But substitute Lavery capped the win on 90 minutes by picking up possession - off another Braniff assist - with time and space to fire home from distance.
+But substitute Lavery capped the win on 90 minutes by picking up possession - off Andy Kilmartin’s pass - with time and space to fire home from distance.

 PORTADOWN: Dunne, McCallum, Finnegan, Braniff, Duke, Hall, Bradley (Lavery, 46), Wilson (Kilmartin, 81), Carmichael, Mackle, McKenna.